 - 4 cups chicken broth or vegetable broth

 - In a large pot with a tight-fitting lid bring about 1 inch water, lemon juice, and 1 tsp. salt to a boil.

 - Meanwhile, cut the stems and thorns from the artichokes.
 Place the trimmed artichokes, stem-side down and standing, in the pot.
 Cover, reduce heat to medium-low, and cook until a leaf pulls out easily from each artichoke, about 20 minutes.
 Drain and rinse with cold water.

 - Pull off and discard very dark green, outer leaves from the artichokes.
 Pull off remaining leaves and set aside.
 Cut off any fibrous dark green parts around outside of heart.
-Use a spoon to scrape out fuzzy choke.
-Roughly chop heart and put in a blender or food processor.
+Use a spoon to scrape out the fuzzy choke.
+Roughly chop the heart and put it in a blender or food processor.
 Repeat with remaining artichokes.

 Makes 4 servings.